sajadmotalebzadeh/Cross-Site-Robust-Classification-of-ASD-Using-rs-fMRI-/README.md

 	•	Di Martino A, Yan CG, Li Q, et al. The autism brain imaging data exchange… Mol Psychiatry.
 2014;19:659–667.
 (ABIDE-I)

 ⸻

-License
-	•	Code: MIT (or Apache-2.0) — pick one and include LICENSE.
-	•	Data derivatives: share under a permissive data license (e.g., CC BY 4.0) subject to ABIDE terms.
-Raw imaging and raw ROI time series are not redistributed.

-⸻

-Citation (template)

-If you use this code, please cite your paper and the resources above.
-For now:

-@misc{your_repo_yyyy,
-  title  = {Robust Autism Classification on ABIDE-I: Dual-Attention NN + Calibrated XGBoost}, author = {Your Name}, year   = {2025}, url    = {<repo URL>}, note   = {Versioned snapshot: <DOI or tag>}
-}

-⸻

-Questions or issues?
-Open an issue with your command line, OS, Python/package versions, and the console log snippet.